 As you can see, many factors affect the available speed on a Ski-Doo.
 That’s why the numbers in this article should be considered as approximate values.
 However, these are pretty average numbers that most riders can typically reach without any issues.

 Also, it’s good to know that these top speed numbers were read from speedometers, which usually show 5-10% higher speeds than the actual speed.
 If you want to check the actual speed of a Ski-Doo you should use radar or GPS.

 Let’s move on and take a closer look at the performance of Ski-Doo snowmobiles by category!

 The Slowest Ski-Doo

 The slowest Ski-Doo was arguably the Ski-Doo Alpine, which was manufactured in the late ‘70s.
 This model also carries the “world’s slowest snowmobile” title as well!
-The Alpine was designed for workmen and hunters who appreciated the machine’s reliability and durability.
+The Alpine was designed for workmen who appreciated the machine’s reliability and durability.

 It featured a massive steel frame and 15-inch twin tracks.
 It was powered with a 436cc, 2-stroke, 2-cylinder Rotax engine, which was equipped with a mechanical reverse as well.

 Thanks to these features, it was able to haul heavy loads without any issues.

 When it comes to vintage Ski-Doo models, most of them were manufactured with 300-500cc engines.
 The most commonly used power sources were the Rotax 300, 377, 380, 440, 470, 500, and 583 engines.
 Surprisingly, many of these vintage sleds are still running on the trails!

 The 377-380 Rotax engine typically offered 45-65 mph, while the Ski-Doos with 440-500cc engines can reach a top speed of 70-85 mph.